lucyfoster13/rock-paper-scissors/README.md

     * The structure of the website was developed using HTML as the main language.
 * CSS
     * The website was styled using custom CSS in an external file.
+* Javascipt
-*The website's logic and responsivity was designed using Javascript in an extenal file.
+    * The website's logic and responsivity was designed using Javascript in an extenal file.
 * Gitpod
     * The website was developed using Gitpod IDE.
 * GitHub